gb8may/Observability_ELK_EKS/README.md

 #### Components:
 - Elasticsearch
-> Elasticsearch is a search engine based on the Lucene library.
-It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+> <h5>Elasticsearch is a search engine based on the Lucene library.
+It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.</h5>
 - Logstash
 - Filebeat
 - Kibana